 However, if you found this post through Google; then chances are; my techniques are still working.
 So let’s now get into:

-How To Do SEO By Yourself: Beginner Friendly SEO Tips
+How To Do SEO (As A Pro) By Yourself

 Know The Proper Use Of “Keywords”